Breakeven in Nuclear Fusion via Electron-Free Target

-While \(R(E)\) defined in Eq.~(\ref{eq:1}) provides a local criterion under steady-state conditions where energy loss is continuously compensated, the following integration evaluates the total fusion energy generated as the beam slows down from its initial energy to near zero:
+Our approach provides an alternative pathway that avoids reliance on high-temperature plasma confinement, which could simplify reactor design and reduce material constraints.
+Nonetheless, realizing high-density electron-free targets and ensuring beam stability remain significant challenges.
+While $R(E)$ defined in Eq.~\eqref{eq:R} provides a local criterion under steady-state conditions where energy loss is continuously compensated, the following integration evaluates the total fusion energy generated as the beam slows down from its initial beam energy ($E_B$) to near zero ($E_{\mathrm{fin}}$):

+where the stopping power converts the spatial derivative into an energy-based integral, and $I(E)$ denotes the (normalized) beam intensity—i.e., the attenuation (survival) factor of the beam flux due to fusion reactions along the path, with $I(E_B)=1$.
+Here $E_B$ denotes the initial beam energy at injection, while $E_{\mathrm{lab}}$ is used as the running beam energy in the plots (Figs.~2 and 3).
+For clarity, $I(E)$ is given by

-where the stopping power converts the spatial derivative into an energy-based integration, and \(I(E)\) accounts for beam attenuation due to fusion reactions along the path.
-Here \(E\) is the beam energy that decreases monotonically from the initial beam energy (\(E_{B}\)) to the final energy (\(E_{fin}\)) along the path.
-Figure~\ref{fig3} illustrates the integrated fusion energy \(E_{\mathrm{gen}}\) as the beam slows down, together with the ratio \(E_{\mathrm{gen}}/E_B\).
-The black curve shows \(E_{\mathrm{gen}}\) in MeV, while the blue curve shows the dimensionless ratio \(E_{\mathrm{gen}}/E_B\), which indicates the theoretical energy multiplication relative to the incident beam energy.
-For the D–T reaction, \(Q = 17.59\) MeV, so the theoretical maximum energy gain is \((Q + E_B)/E_B\); for example, at \(E_B = 10\) MeV, this limit is about 2.76.
-Numerical evaluation indicates that this integration yields about 7 times the incident beam energy at 0.5 MeV and about 2.5 times at 10 MeV, which approaches the theoretical upper limit within the assumptions of the model.
+where $E'$ denotes the integration variable and $E$ is the running beam energy that decreases monotonically from $E_B$ to $E_{\mathrm{fin}}$ along the path.

+Figure~\ref{fig:gain} illustrates the integrated fusion energy $E_{\mathrm{gen}}$ as the beam slows down, together with the ratio $E_{\mathrm{gen}}/E_B$.
+The black curve shows $E_{\mathrm{gen}}$ in MeV, while the blue curve shows the dimensionless ratio $E_{\mathrm{gen}}/E_B$, which serves as an integrated breakeven indicator by comparing the total fusion energy generated to the incident beam energy.
+For the D–T reaction, $Q=\SI{17.59}{\mega\electronvolt}$, so the theoretical maximum energy gain is $(Q+E_B)/E_B$; for example, at $E_B=\SI{10}{\mega\electronvolt}$, this limit is about $2.76$.
+Numerical evaluation shows that the integrated gain reaches about $2.5$ at $E_B=\SI{10}{\mega\electronvolt}$, i.e., close to this theoretical upper bound.
+At lower beam energies, the integrated gain can become significantly larger; for example, it reaches about $7$ at $E_B=\SI{0.5}{\mega\electronvolt}$.
+Crucially, the integrated gain is governed by how much of the slowing‑down trajectory resides in the energy region where $R(E)>1$.

-Eq.~(\ref{eq:1}) defines a local (differential) criterion for breakeven, whereas Eq.~(\ref{eq:integral}) introduces an integrated approach to evaluate total energy gain as the beam slows down.
+Equation~\eqref{eq:R} defines a local (differential) condition for breakeven.
+By contrast, Eq.~\eqref{eq:integral} evaluates the cumulative fusion energy generated as the beam slows down, from which the integrated breakeven condition is obtained through the ratio $E_{\mathrm{gen}}/E_B$.